Our Team

 M.S.
 LPG, Senior Geologist

-When not looking at image data, or chasing his 5 children around, Ron enjoys visiting outcrops, crafting homebrew, playing guitar, and watching and playing ice hockey.
+Outside of work, Ron enjoys spending time with his five children, collecting rocks and minerals, visiting outcrops, crafting homebrew, playing guitar, and both watching and playing ice hockey.

 Dan Martin